mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 2. Presenting your findings in a report
 3. Being nice when you talk to people.

 If you do those 3 things consistently, you will be promotable.
 And people will want to work with you.
+Especially focus on #3.

 ## 3.1 The 3 learning paths (choose wisely)